-What is Home Health Care?
+What Is Home Health Care?

 Home health care is doctor-ordered care that can be given in the home.
 Elder home health care is usually less expensive, more convenient and just as effective as care given in a hospital or skilled nursing facility.
-The goal of home health care is to treat an illness or injury, helping an individual to get better, regain independence, and become as self-sufficient as possible.
+The goal is to treat an illness or injury, helping an individual to get better, regain independence, and become as self-sufficient as possible.

 In order for Medicare or other insurance to cover home health care, there are generally four requirements that must be met.

 - Care must be ordered and overseen by a physician

 - The individual must have been seen by a physician for the condition requiring home care no more than 90 days prior to the start of home care services or no later than 30 days after the start of home care services